epfl-ada/ada-2023-project-advanceddataarsonists/README.md

 ## Methods

+We divide our data analysis pipeline into XXX parts.

 ### Part I - Refining the movie dataset and enriching characters
 The first step of our data analysis pipeline is dedicated to the creation of two collections: (1) movies with ratings and optional summaries and (2) movie characters and corresponding actors.
+As stated above, we need a way of measuring the performance of a movie.
+To do so we chose to enrich the CMU movies with ratings from IMDb and use mean rating as a metric.
+Once this collection is created, we filter CMU characters to keep the ones appearing in those movies.
+We use IMDb actor and character data to enrich the CMU collection by filling missing values for characters and actor features.

 ***
 1. Retrieve Actors' Persona and Genre Distribution: